Last Updated on January 22, 2023

 We’ll go more into these invocations in the analysis of each pact.

-- You conjure up a magical weapon which you are proficient with.
+- You conjure up a magical weapon that you are proficient with.
 You can change the form each time you create it.

 - The weapon disappears if you die, conjure another, dismiss it, or are more than 5 feet away from it for more than a minute.